 Before you get your panties in a wad, stripping cloth diapers is completely G-rated.

 Stripping simply means removing the detergent, rash cream, ammonia crystals, minerals or other yuckies that have built up over months of using and washing your cloth diapers.

 How do you know if your cloth diapers need to be stripped?
 If they smell like an animal died, ammonia that burns your nose hairs, leak suddenly and furiously or don’t appear clean through other signs then you should consider stripping.

-Always strip cloth diapers that are cleaned.
-Then run a hot wash with no detergent.
+Always strip cloth diapers that are clean.

 The method you use for stripping your diapers can vary depending on whether you have hard or soft water.

 For soft water hot water washes with nothing added is the ticket.

 GroVia Mighty Bubbles was designed to work right in your washer with no soaking.
 I find it great for general deep cleaning and yuck removal.